BedrockStreaming/AmqpBundle/README.md

 $msg = $this->get('m6_web_amqp.consumer.myconsumer')->getMessage();
 ```

-For now, the AmQPBundle do not provide a daemon mode to run AMQP consumers but you can do it with the [M6Web/DaemonBundle](https://github.com/M6Web/DaemonBundle).
+The AmQPBundle does not provide a daemon mode to run AMQP consumers and will not.
+You can do it with the [M6Web/DaemonBundle](https://github.com/M6Web/DaemonBundle).

 ## Installation ##